nicolo-tellini/LRSDAY-Patch/README.md

 OpenJDK 64-Bit Server VM (build 25.302-b08, mixed mode)
 ```

-In addition to that you have to meet the dependecies indicated in [prerequisites](https://github.com/yjx1217/LRSDAY/blob/master/prerequisite.txt).
+In addition, you have to meet the dependecies indicated in [prerequisites](https://github.com/yjx1217/LRSDAY/blob/master/prerequisite.txt).

 ```
 # sotwares with [U] are already provided with the installation of Ubuntu.